-Chocolate Peppermint Stick Ice Cream - this festive frozen treat is pink and minty and studded with peppermint candy.
+Chocolate Peppermint Stick Ice Cream is a festive frozen treat is pink and minty and studded with peppermint candy.

-Christmas season is in full swing.
-Black Friday and Cyber Monday have passed.
-Christmas movie marathons are on tv, holiday music is playing, and decorations are on display.
-So in that spirit, I have to share this recipe for our family's favorite Christmas ice cream - Chocolate Peppermint Stick Ice Cream.
+Christmas season is in full swing, so it's time to share this recipe for our family's favorite Christmas ice cream - Chocolate Peppermint Stick Ice Cream.

 This ice cream is so festive with its bright pink color and loads of peppermint flavor.
 There's triple peppermint in this ice cream - peppermint extract, candy canes, and chocolate peppermint bark.
 It's delicious by itself or alongside Christmas cookies.
 For a special treat, add a scoop to a cup of hot chocolate!